 FPWA operates a number of programs and initiatives that are designed to help our faith-based member agencies and partners.Learn More

 FPWA is committed to increasing the effectiveness of the work of faith leaders and organizations in their communities and throughout NYC.
 We host an Advocacy Academy Training aiming to train faith-based and community leaders on methods and strategies needed to effectively engage local and state government and grant makers.
 Well organized, solution-oriented and educated advocates can play a critical role in helping to ensure our communities thrive.

 The curriculum covers topics such as:

 During the concluding session, participants give brief presentations on projects they developed to improve their communities.
 Certificates of Achievement are awarded to all participants who successfully complete the course.
 FPWA offers continued support for participants during the first year of the launch of their project to help maximize its success.

-FPWA launched the Youth Empowerment Movement (YEM), a new initiative that strengthens youth voices through advocacy, in May 2016.
-The pilot program, funded by New York City Council Member Mathieu Eugene, consists of six weekly sessions and empowers youth between ages 16 and 24 to:
+FPWA launched the Youth Empowerment Movement (YEM), an initiative that strengthens youth voices through advocacy, in May 2016.
+Youth between ages 14 and 18 will have the opportunity to: